 HSBC voluntarily continues to report on a number of aspects beyond what is required.
 This helps our stakeholders to understand our implementation of the Equator Principles.
 For example, we provide three-year trends and report on the value of loans, on project-related bridge loans, and on loans for renewable energy projects.

 Supporting higher standards on infrastructure projects globally

-Since 2003, HSBC has applied the Equator Principles to nearly 900 transactions, ensuring high environmental and social standards were met.
+Since 2003, HSBC has applied the Equator Principles to over 900 transactions, ensuring high environmental and social standards were met.
 This included: